 Step 1 Define study area and set objectives Determine location(s) to be audited Determine types and approximate quantities of waste to be audited Step 2.
-Collect background information Visit location(s) and record: Step 3.
+Collect background information Visit location(s) and record: number of employees in study area number, types and locations of bins types of waste seen who empties bins and when Step 3.
 Prepare for the audit Collect auditing equipment Brief/train cleaners and sorters Finalise waste collection details Double-check locations of bins